sahib/rmlint/docs/rmlint.1.rst

     * This option pulls in ``-r`` (``--hidden``) and ``-l`` (``--hardlinked``) for convenience.
     * This feature might not deliver perfect result in corner cases.
     * This feature might add some runtime.
-    * Consider using ``-FF`` together with this option (this is the default).
+    * Consider using ``-@`` together with this option (this is the default).

 :``-q --clamp-low=[fac.tor|percent%|offset]`` (**default\:** *0*) / ``-Q --clamp-top=[fac.tor|percent%|offset]`` (**default\:** *1.0*):

     The argument can be either passed as factor (a number with a ``.`` in it), a percent value (suffixed by ``%``) or as absolute number or size spec, like in ``--size``.

     Only look at the content of files in the range of from ``low`` to (including) ``high``.
-    This means, if the range is less than ``-q0%`` to ``-Q100%``, than only partial duplicates are searched.
+This means, if the range is less than ``-q 0%`` to ``-Q 100%``, than only partial duplicates are searched.
 If the actual file size would be 0, the file is ignored during traversing.
 Be careful when using this function, you can easily get dangerous results for small files.

     This is useful in a few cases where a file consists of a constant sized header or footer.
 With this option you can just compare the data in between.
     Also it might be useful for approximate comparison where it suffices when the file is the same in the middle part.

     The shortcut ``-q / -Q`` can be easily remembered if you memorize the word ``quantile`` for it.